Drcatassistant/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

+Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
+Developed by: Jackson Raj A
+RegisterNumber: 23012756

 # Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
  AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.